 If you ever plan to visit New York City, then you’ll most definitely come across some of the city’s most amazing bridges.
 These structures not only look amazing but have helped to grow New York into one of the biggest metropolitan areas in the world.

-Apart from serving their purpose as a means to cross the rivers that flow through the Big Apple, they have also become popular tourist attractions in their own right.
+Apart from serving their purpose as a means to cross the rivers that flow through the Big Apple, they have also become popular buildings in NYC in their own right.

 Let’s take a closer look at some of the most famous bridges in New York City, structures that not only carry vehicles but also a lot of history as well.